A bold plan to save the world’s oceans

 How we can save the oceans by providing debt relief for island nations and unlock $1.6 billion for ocean conservation

-Blue Bonds for Conservation leverage upfront philanthropy to catalyse as much as 40 times more in additional investments, which will be used to protect over 4 million square kilometers of the world's oceans in the next five years.
+- Blue Bonds for Conservation leverage upfront philanthropy to catalyze as much as 40 times more in additional investments, which will be used to protect over 4 million square kilometers of the world's oceans in the next five years.

 - But the full opportunity is even bigger—85 countries could use this approach to protect their ocean territories.